olinjs/olinjs/classes/class01/README.md

 - Evan Simpson
 - Thomas Nattestad

-With help from the course assistant:
+With help from the course assistants:
-- Joshe Langowitz
+- Josh Langowitz
 - Sarah Walters

 ##Introduction to the Internet: